 She continues to write articles and conduct interviews for numerous online and print publications both here and abroad.
 When not pursuing her journalism career, Lauren can be found with her dogs: Lola, a Boston Terrier, and Uma, a French Bulldog.

-Committee members not listed: Tony Cummings, Daisy Johnson, Kathleen "Kick" Kennedy, Dalia Oberlander, and Kim Rushton.
+Committee members not listed above: Tony Cummings, Daisy Johnson, Kathleen "Kick" Kennedy, Dalia Oberlander, Kim Rushton and Kelly Vitko.